 But knowing all this is one thing, putting it in to action is more difficult because it is hard to shift perspective when we are used a certain routine, a pattern of getting things done, that gets us by.

-Our Time Lord workshop challenges participants to question how they view the concepts of time and work, and how to take steps to prioritise the most valuable, high-impact tasks most relevant to their goals and objectives.
+Our Goal Getter workshop challenges participants to question how they view the concepts of time and work, and how to take steps to prioritise the most valuable, high-impact tasks most relevant to their goals and objectives.